vlad17/runlmc/README.md

 ### Roadmap

-0. learning from numerical derivatives / true derivatives? - get this to work first; need preconditioners? (validate by letting MINRES run fully)
+0. learning from numerical derivatives / true derivatives? - get this to work first; need preconditioners? (validate by letting MINRES run fully) - maximal accuracy eigenvalues, maybe? - try full logdet, exactify everything.
+Where is the problem?
 0. Add a numerical gradient check for kernels using numdifftools package.
 0. Kernels add a PSD-checking test (induced covariance matrix should be PSD)
 0. Matern kernel